IT Asset Management System

 The application dependency layer provides details about how applications, endpoints, and servers communicate over the network.
 This is critical to discovering the dependency relationships including source and target IP addresses/hostnames, the direction of communication, and which ports and protocols are being used.
 FireScope baselines these application dependencies and can notify of new or missing assets and their changes, perfect for SecOps, DevOps and ITOps use cases.

-The virtualization and cloud layer provide detailed VMware vCenter dependencies of hosts, guests, virtual switches and storage as well as detailed asset information such as operating systems and capacity and performance.
+The virtualization and cloud layer provide detailed VMware vCenter dependencies of hosts, guests, virtual switches and storage as well as detailed IT assets management information such as operating systems and capacity and performance.
 These dependencies are critical to identifying single points of failure or risk associated with datacenter migrations as well as identifying impact on one or more services or applications.
 Our active discovery finds all AWS EC2 instances per zone and detailed asset information including name, type, health status check and collect CPU, disk and network statistics.
 FireScope uses Amazon VPC Flow Logs blended with local NetFlow/Sflow records to identify persistent connectivity between compute resources that indicate service dependencies.

 The network dependency layer provides network connectivity dependencies between applications, servers and clients and helps identify single points of failure reducing risk associated with data center migrations and service delivery.
 FireScope uses several protocols and methods including SNMP, Cisco Discovery Protocol (CDP) and more to accurately discover the Data Link layer of the OSI model or network connectivity of assets delivering business services and applications.

 The storage layer is critical to any business service or application.
 FireScope discovers local datastore and network attached storage dependencies for both hosts and guests.